brdv/brdv-website/src/content/blog/rtodo-pt-3.md

 ---
-title: "rtodo - part 3: Marking todos as done"
+title: "rtodo: Marking todos as done"
 date: 2024-06-29
 slug: "rtodo-mark-as-done"
 description: "On marking todos as done"